GnanaTrishala/IIITHYDERABAD_AIML_COURSE/README.md

 Each module focuses on both theoretical understanding and practical implementation, with detailed code, visualizations, and experiments on real-world datasets and also includes real time projects.
 The repository serves as both a learning resource and a reference for core machine learning concepts.

-# FMML – Projects and Labs

-This repository contains a comprehensive collection of machine learning notebooks developed as part of academic coursework and hands-on experimentation.
-It spans foundational mathematical concepts to advanced machine learning and deep learning techniques, with a strong focus on implementation, visualization, and practical understanding.

-The goal of this repository is to document a structured learning journey through machine learning, combining theoretical concepts with real-world datasets and algorithmic experimentation.

----

 ## Repository Structure